Join StarRocks Community on Slack

 StarRocks Use Cases

-StarRocks can provide satisfying performance in various data analytics scenarios, including multi-dimensional screening and analysis, real-time data analytics, ad hoc analysis.
+StarRocks can provide satisfying performance in various data analytics scenarios, including multi-dimensional screening and analysis, real-time data analytics, and ad hoc analysis.
 StarRocks also supports thousands of concurrent users.
 As a result, StarRocks is widely used by companies in business intelligence, real-time data warehouse, user profiling, dashboards, order analysis, operation, and monitoring analysis, anti-fraud, and risk control.
-At present, over 100 medium-sized and large enterprises in various industries have used StarRocks in their online production environment, including Airbnb, Jingdong, Tencent, Trip.com and other well-known companies.
+At present, over 100 medium-sized and large enterprises in various industries have used StarRocks in their online production environment, including Airbnb, Jingdong, Tencent, Trip.com, and other well-known companies.
 There are thousands of StarRocks servers running stably in the production environment.

 Trip.com is a one-stop travel platform globally, integrating a comprehensive suite of travel products and services and differentiated travel content.
 The company’s e-commerce platform is the largest hotel distribution channel in China.
 Trip.com originally used ClickHouse to support its intelligent data platform, but it suffered from ClickHouse’s inability to support standard SQL and high concurrent queries, making the entire data system complex and difficult to operate and maintain.
-After adopting StarRocks, the intelligent data platform can use standard SQL queries, support high concurrency and horizontal scaling, making it easy to operate.
-At present, 70% of real-time data scenarios on the Trip.com’s data intelligence platform have utilized StarRocks.
-The query response time is around 200ms on average, and the number of slow queries over 500ms greatly decreases, while costs of manpower and hardware are greatly reduced.
+After adopting StarRocks, the intelligent data platform can use standard SQL queries and support high concurrency and horizontal scaling, making it easy to operate.
+At present, 70% of real-time data scenarios on Trip.com’s data intelligence platform have utilized StarRocks.
+The query response time is around 200ms on average, and the number of slow queries over 500ms is greatly decreased, while costs of manpower and hardware are greatly reduced.

 Getting Started With StarRocks